On a day Seahawks appear to lose Jadeveon Clowney Seattle makes a few surprise cuts of its own

 One report earlier in the day from ESPN stated that Clowney was expected to sign with the Tennessee Titans.
 That was quickly refuted by at least three others, all indicating the deal was far from done, including one from Josina Anderson in which she reported that Clowney told her “he has still not made a decision.”

-So, a saga that officially began on March 18 when Clowney became an unrestricted free agent looked like it might still have a few more twists and turns.
+So, a saga that officially began March 18 when Clowney became an unrestricted free agent looked like it might still have a few more twists and turns.

-Every report, though, indicated that the Seahawks were on the outside looking in, several stating Seattle was “monitoring” the situation, a word commonly used in recent days to describe the Seahawks’ standing in the Clowney watch.
+Every report, though, indicated the Seahawks were on the outside looking in, several stating Seattle was “monitoring” the situation, a word commonly used in recent days to describe the Seahawks’ standing in the Clowney watch.

 And what that appeared to mean is the Seahawks were hoping to assess what the market ended up being for Clowney and if it’s something they could stomach, trying to jump in at the last minute, and if not then walking away.